COLLIDE-O-SCOPE EDUTAINMENT

 Setup

 Place the board in the center of the playing area.
-Have each player choose a Legend Tracker and lay it, face up, front of them.
-Give each player 2 Reputation tokens, which are placed in the Reputation space on their Legend Tracker.
+Have each player choose a Legend Tracker mat randomly and lay it, face up, in front of them.

-Shuffle the Resource deck and place it, face down, on the board space that matches it.
 Next, shuffle the Biome deck and divide this into six piles of 15 cards each.
-Place each pile, face down, in the light-colored space at the bottom of each Biome.
+Place each pile face-down in the light-colored space at the bottom of each Biome space.
+Shuffle the Energy deck cards (these are SquatchBucks cards until a reprint is possible) and place them in their corresponding space in the corner of the board.
 Place the rest of the tokens to the side for easy access during play.

 Gameplay